tkhamez/neucore/doc/documentation.md

 previously configured.
 It will be sent to the main character, if any, or to any of the characters that have an invalid token.

+### Required Groups

+Other groups can be added to a group as a prerequisite.
+This means that players must be members of one of these other groups, otherwise they will automatically be removed from the group.

 ## Console Application

 The console application has commands to: